pascalgolec/StructuralDDP.jl/docs/src/index.md

             β)
 ```

 The `DiscreteDynamicProblem` constructor creates a problem instance.
-The order of the variables must be exacly as in the example above.
+It is important that the order of the arguments in the `reward` function, `transition` function and `DiscreteDynamicProblem` are the same as in the example above.

 The package supports any type of univariate shock distribution and multivariate-normal shock distributions.
 [Distributions.jl](https://juliastats.github.io/Distributions.jl/stable/) contains the syntax for implementing different shock distributions.

-The state space is strictly enforced - the state variables are always forced to stay within their bounds upper and lower bounds.

 Note that in the problem definition above, the transition of the state variables is a function of states, choices and shocks.
 The solver will integrate over a high dimension of variables when calculating expectations, which is rather slow.
 The [problem options section](#Problem-Options-1) explains how to reformulate a large family of problems including the one above to gain orders of magnitude speedup.

+The definition of the discrete state and action space means that the problem is solved for each point in the state space, where there finite number of possible actions.
+When simulating the model, linear interpolation is used to approximate the solution between grid points.
+Note that the state space is strict - the state variables are always forced to stay within their bounds upper and lower bounds.

 ## Step 2: solve problem